Santi Ghose: Early life

 In 1931, Ghose was a founding member of the Chhatri Sangha (Girl Students Association) and served as its secretary.
 Ghose was inspired by Profullanandini Brahma, a student at Nawab Faizunnesa Government Girls' High School Comilla, and joined the Jugantar Party, a militant revolutionary organization which "used murder as a political technique to dislodge British colonial rule."
 She trained in self-defense with swords, clubs, and firearms.

 Assassination of Charles Stevens

-On 14 December 1931, Ghose and Suniti Chowdhury both 16 at that time, walked into the office of Charles Geoffrey Buckland Stevens, a British bureaucrat and the district magistrate of Comilla, under the pretense that they wanted to present candies and chocolates to the magistrate prior to Christmas as he would be gone to Britain during the same.
+On 14 December 1931, Ghose and Suniti Chowdhury the former 16 and Suniti 14 at that time, walked into the office of Charles Geoffrey Buckland Stevens, a British bureaucrat and the district magistrate of Comilla, under the pretense that they wanted to present candies and chocolates to the magistrate prior to Christmas as he would be gone to Britain during the same.
 While Stevens ate the candy and said "These are delicious!", Ghose and Chowdhury removed automatic pistols which were hidden under their shawls and said "Well how about this one Mr. Magistrate?" and shot and killed him.